mesfe/Python/README.md

 The result shows the more expensive a listing is the lower number of reviews are!

 ##Conclusion
-If you want to host an airbnb do it in San francisco, get a place with one bedroom and one bathroom, decrease the price in winter and don't get too excited with positive reviews!
+If you want to host an airbnb do it in San francisco, get a place with one bedroom and one bathroom, decrease the price in winter and don't get too excited about positive reviews!